kanisterio/kanister/docs/README.md

 ## Building The Source

-The content are written in the [reStructuredText](https://docutils.sourceforge.io/rst.html) format.
+The contents are written in the [reStructuredText](https://docutils.sourceforge.io/rst.html) format.

 To rebuild the documentation, run this command from the project root folder: